dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Non-sequitur

-These next two links are not related to ML.
+These next two links are non-sequiturs, not specifically related to ML.
 But since you're here, I have a hunch you might find them interesting too:

 * Maggie Appleton's ["A Brief History & Ethos of the Digital Garden"](https://maggieappleton.com/garden-history)
 * Shawn Wang's ["Digital Garden Terms of Service"](https://www.swyx.io/digital-garden-tos/)